 Here are the photos of the weld samples after a delayed rinse (drying before washing), washing, and drying again:

 Above you can see the protein (top row) and the cellulose (bottom row) swatch books.
 From left to right on the top row: natural wool from Wool and Dye Works in Florence, MA; bleached wool from Wool and Dye Works; wool gauze from Delectable Mountain in Brattleboro, VT; raw silk (old stash, I think from my sister Simone), and silk satin (Dharma Trading–I cut up a scarf).
 From left to right on the bottom row: 100% linen; linen-rayon blend (both from Dharma); heavy-weight cotton; mid-weight cotton; and cotton damask (all from the Textile Company in Greenfield, who do not have a website).
+(12/26/2023 Edited: Delectable Mountain in Brattleboro, VT has sadly closed.
+Here’s a link to their old website thanks to the Wayback Machine.

 Below you can see a closer view of the cellulose swatch books, with the linen and linen-rayon blends on top and cottons on the bottom row.
 Personally I think weld has a special affinity for linen to the point that it creates an almost neon vibrancy, though the linen-rayon blend was also spectacular.